alicialisal/OS_PyCLI/README.md

-# PyCLI by Alicia
+# PyCLI

-Welcome to **PyCLI by Alicia**, your personal command-line interface built with Python!
+Welcome to **PyCLI**, your personal command-line interface built with Python!
 This CLI application mimics basic Linux shell commands and introduces unique features to enhance your command-line experience.
 Dive in and explore the functionalities of PyCLI!

 ---